Chart Color Schemes

 Brighton East displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Brighton East's dwelling structure, as per the latest Census, consisted of 67.9% houses and 32.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is similar to Melbourne metropolitan area's dwelling composition.
-Home ownership in Brighton East stood at 43.2%, with mortgaged dwellings at 36.3% and rented ones at 20.5%.
-The median monthly mortgage repayment was $3,300, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Brighton East was $600, compared to Melbourne metro's $390.
+Brighton East's dwelling structures, as per the latest Census data, consisted of 67.9% houses and 32.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is similar to Melbourne metro's structure, which also had 67.9% houses and 32.1% other dwellings.
+Home ownership in Brighton East was higher at 43.2%, with mortgaged dwellings at 36.3% and rented ones at 20.5%.
+The median monthly mortgage repayment in the area was $3,300, above Melbourne metro's average of $2,000.
+Median weekly rent in Brighton East was recorded at $600, compared to Melbourne metro's $390.
 Nationally, Brighton East's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing